Zeppelin LZ 66: Destruction

 On 21 August 1917, L 23 was observed at a distance by a northbound squadron of four smaller cruisers and 15 destroyers, having participated in an English mine laying operation off White Sands that morning.
 At the height of Søndervig, the squadron turned to the wind and held its course for a few miles, after which a Sopwith Pup aircraft, piloted by Bernard A. Smart, launched from HMS Yarmouth, which was equipped with a launching platform and catapult.

 As soon as the Pup was launched, L 23 tried to avoid engagement, but Smart managed to attain 9,000 ft, flying at 110 mph, descending to 6000 ft to engage L 23 at high speed, firing incendiary rounds into the Airship.
 Smart levelled off and saw that the stern of the zeppelin was ablaze, with the zeppelin at 45° nose high.
 The flames quickly spread up L 23, leaving only the nose intact when it hit the ocean.

 A single crew member, presumably the top gunner from the front of the airship, initially saved his life by parachute but drowned as there was no rescue ship nearby, 40 km off Stadil Fjord.
 No one from L 23 survived and the body of sailor Johan Schüttrup was found on 3 September 1917 on Vigsø Strand, being buried in Vigsø cemetery.
 It was written that he died for his German fatherland on his tombstone.

 A heavily decomposed corpse, which was found in Jens Enevaldsens Strandlen in Søndervig on 15 September 1917 and was buried at Ny Sogn cemetery was reasonably identified as machine sailor Johannes / Hans Buhr, from a name-plate found with the body.
 In his graveyard in Harboøre, he has erected a tombstone in his honour.
 Many other unidentified corpses drifted ashore on the west coast during the time that may have been crew from L 23.

 Pilot Bernard Arthur Smart ditched his Pup near two British destroyers and was rescued.
-Smart made a similar flight from HMS Yarmouth 11 months later when he led the air raid on 19 July 1918 on the zeppelin base at Tondern which destroyed LZ 99 & LZ 108.
+Smart made a similar flight from HMS Yarmouth 11 months later when he led the air raid on 19 July 1918 on the zeppelin base at Tondern which destroyed LZ 99 and LZ 108.